Components

 Tip

-, that works almost exactly the same as any other core component - but is only a virtual placeholder for non-existing components of your model.
+There exists a further type, called Virtual, that works almost exactly the same as any other core component - but is only a virtual placeholder for non-existing components of your model.
 These are ones that a user might expect to exist, but are removed due to flattening the model topology: Each template that gets instantiated is dropped from the model and replaced by the components that it actually constructs.
-To allow accessing these components, Virtual
+To allow accessing these components, Virtual components are used.

 Their usage, and various internal details, are rather advanced and currently not fully documented.